 But when businesses are seeking site locations, prospective residents are considering investing in your neighborhood, or criminals are figuring out whether anyone cares about your particular neck of the woods, the appearance of abandoned homes, abandoned factories, and vacant lots matters.

-If your community has a large quantity of derelict property cleanup needs, you'll need to reruit a large quantity of volunteers and some free use of suitable equipment.
-There's just no other way around it.
+If your community has a large quantity of derelict property cleanup needs, you will need to recruit a large quantity of volunteers and some free use of suitable equipment.
+There is just no other way around it.

 When prosperous communities are hit by a tornado, earthquake, or hurricane, they mount a massive campaign to get all the debris together and then have the equipment lined up to transport it to an appropriate location.

 If you have neglected property, consider it to be equivalent to a natural disaster, and give yourselves a sense of urgency about getting everything cleaned up at once.
-A slow tornado is how one respected activist described what had happened to his community.
+A slow tornado is how one respected activist described what had happened to his community over a period of years.

 This mentality of "we must clean this up now so we can move on" is really helpful to community revival and investor confidence.
 We consider home owners and building owners to be investors too.
 Their lack of belief is what has led you to need a derelict property cleanup in the first place.